jbeans0312/schistostega/src/content/blog/posts/MÖRKTOBER 2025.md

 *AND BY HIS WILL that my blood flows!
 BY HIS WILL!*

-You can't help but to gaze upon it, maybe there's something you're not seeing...
+### You can't help but to gaze upon it, maybe there's something you're not seeing...

-EFFECT: For each round spent gazing upon the glass, gain hit points then make a Presence test or fall to your knees and join the congregation, embracing MIRICENT's warmth.
-Each round spent staring grants you more hit points and increases the Presence test DR. Repeat Presence test each dawn to awake to dark reality.
+For each round spent gazing upon the glass, gain HP then make a Presence test or fall to your knees and join the congregation, embracing MIRICENT's warmth.
+Each round spent staring grants you more HP and increases the Presence test DR. Repeat Presence test each dawn to awake to dark reality.

 ---
 # 10-4, HOWL